Davidwmccullah/Calculator/README.md

 to check for valid inputs (i.e. no letters) but also follow PEMDAS.
 For example, "(3 + 3^7 - 7/62.5 + 789) / 12" would require an advanced string parsing algorithm (totally doable,
 but potentially better for a v2 of this app as opposed to rewriting what I have already done).

+15 digit operations will easily cause arithmetic overflow and yield invalid answers with plain int data-type.
+Need a new data type (double) or to limit the length of string to be scanned in.